 Boundary Ranch’s history is amazing.
 From the barn which “was converted to a dance hall for a movie,” to famous guests, and owner Rick Guinn’s “Guy on a Buffalo” movie (more info here), it’s a cool place to learn about local history and celebrate a special occasion.
 Many a wedding has been held at the ranch.
 With a gorgeous mountain backdrop, and several beautiful lodges to choose from, I can see why!
 We will definitely be back!

-The Woof & Hoof Tour at Boundary Ranch is a wonderful way to enjoy two amazing experiences in one day – dog carting & trail riding – and a delicious lunch with mountain views.playoutsideguide.com
+The Woof & Hoof Tour is a wonderful way to experience dog carting & trail riding in a gorgeous mountain setting. #SnowyOwlTours #BoundaryRanchTweet

 Know Before You Go

-- The 5-hour Woof & Hoof Tour is suitable for ages 6 & up.
+- The 5-hour Woof & Hoof Tour runs from mid-June to September 30, 2022 and is suitable for ages 6 & up.

-- Kids 3 & up can go Adventure Dog Carting (allow 1.5 hours).
+- Kids 3 & up can go Adventure Dog Carting (dog cart ride only, allow 1.5 hours).

 - Check in 15-30 minutes early so you have lots of time to visit the dogs.